OmarMiniesy/Notes/Cribl/Cribl Stream/Stream.md

 - **Projects** define what data a scoped group can consume (via its Subscriptions), where that data can go (its Destinations), and who's allowed to touch it.
 - Each team gets secure access to its own data, and one team's transformations and config changes don't affect the other team's data or configs.

+All the permissions that can be assigned are:
+- **Admin**: Full access
+- **Editor**: Can modify resources within the worker group
+- **Read Only**: Has read only access to resources within the worker group
+- **User**: Has no access until something is shared with them.

 Gives administrators the ability to control access to data.
 - Creates isolated spaces for teams and users to access data.
 - Each project grants access to sources, destinations, pipelines, and more.